ajs1037/Threads/README.md

 By calling sleep() methodthread go from running to sleeping state.
 In sleeping state it will wait for sleep time to get over.

 Terminated (Dead) : A thread is considered dead when its run() method completes.

+### Question 23.
+Are you aware of preemptive scheduling and time slicing?

+Answer.
+In preemptive scheduling, the highest priority thread executes until it enters into the waiting or dead state.

+In time slicing, a thread executes for a certain predefined time and then enters runnable pool.
+Than thread can enter running state when selected by thread scheduler.

+### Question 24.
+What are daemon threads?

+Answer.Daemon threads are low priority threads which runs intermittently in background for doing garbage collection.

+ 12 Few salient features of daemon() threads>

+1. Thread scheduler schedules these threads only when CPU is idle.
+2. Daemon threads are service oriented threads, they serves all other threads.
+3. These threads are created before user threads are created and die after all other user threads dies.
+4. Priority of daemon threads is always 1 (i.e. MIN_PRIORITY).
+5. User created threads are non daemon threads.
+6. JVM can exit when only daemon threads exist in system.
+7. We can use isDaemon() method to check whether thread is daemon thread or not.
+8. We can use setDaemon(boolean on) method to make any user method a daemon thread.
+9. If setDaemon(boolean on) is called on thread after calling start() method than IllegalThreadStateException is thrown.

+### Question 27.
+As stop() method is deprecated,  How can we terminate or stop infinitely running thread in java?
+(Important)

+Answer.
+This is very interesting question where interviewees thread basics basic will be tested.
+Interviewers tend to know user’s knowledge about main thread’s and thread invoked by main thread.
+* We will try to address the problem by creating new thread which will run infinitely until certain condition is satisfied and will be called by main Thread.
+* Infinitely running thread can be stopped using boolean variable.
+* Infinitely running thread can be stopped using interrupt() method.
+Let’s understand Why stop() method is deprecated :
+> Stopping a thread with Thread.stop() causes it to release all of the monitors that it has locked.
+If any of the objects previously protected by these monitors were in an inconsistent state, the damaged objects become visible to other threads, which might lead to unpredictable behavior.